Sarsoo/spotframework/README.md

 * **backup**

-script to pull all user owned playlists and backup each to a separate csv file at the specified path
+Script to pull all user created playlists and backup each to a separate csv file at the specified path.
+Ran on a cron job.

 * **generate playlists**

+*obsolete since the creation of [Music Tools](https://music.sarsoo.xyz)*

-my spotify playlists are quite granular for different sub genres, this script takes groups of playlists and genereates one "super-playlist". took inspiriation from my main use of Paul Lamere's [smarter playlists](http://smarterplaylists.playlistmachinery.com/)
+My spotify playlists are quite granular for different sub genres, this script takes groups of playlists and genereates one "super-playlist". took inspiriation from my main use of Paul Lamere's [smarter playlists](http://smarterplaylists.playlistmachinery.com/).

-by default playlists are reverse release date sorted, adding a shuffle tag to the config will do so.
+By default playlists are reverse release date sorted, adding a shuffle tag to the config will do so.

-example config schema:
+Example config schema:

 ```json
 {